Skip to main content

 While in layoff status, you are placed in layoff status and retain ties with OSU for up to one year.
 Certain insurance benefits will continue during the layoff unless you cancel them.

-We recommend reviewing the Layoff and Reduction In Workforce for Staff, Policy 3-0711 or contact your HR Consultant for layoff questions.
+We recommend reviewing Policy 3-0711 or contacting your HR Consultant for layoff questions.

 University Human Resources developed this information for the convenience of OSU employees.
 It is a brief interpretation of more detailed and complex materials.
 If further clarification is needed, the actual law, policy, and contract should be consulted as the authoritative source.